-The Board of Directors and Shareholders of Cal Dive International.
-Inc.
+The Board of Directors and Shareholders of Cal Dive International, Inc.

-We have reviewed the condensed consolidated balance sheet of Cal Dive International, Inc. and Subsidiaries as of March 31, 2005, and the related condensed consolidated statements of operations and cash flows for the three-month periods ended March 31, 2005 and 2004.
+We have reviewed the condensed consolidated balance sheet of Cal Dive International, Inc. and Subsidiaries as of September 30, 2005, and the related condensed consolidated statements of operations for the three-month and nine-month periods ended September 30, 2005 and 2004, and the condensed consolidated statements of cash flows for the nine-month periods ended September 30, 2005 and 2004.
 These financial statements are the responsibility of the Company's management.